 Type “How to get more Instagram followers” into Google search and you’ll find a lot of media and blogs, including our own, offering tips and tricks for how to grow your community.
 You’ll also probably find a lot of content about paying for new followers.

 Most people see these as the only two options for succeeding at Instagram: figure it out, or shell out.
-The first one is for the ‘good guys,’ and the second is for spammers, or at least that’s how it’s generally perceived.
+The first one is for the ‘good people,’ and the second is for spammers, or at least that’s how it’s generally perceived.
 In truth, there’s a third option: Instagram automation.

 More and more people are turning to automation tools, or bots, in order to boost their Instagram followings.
 These bots work in several ways.
 They can Like photos on your behalf; they can follow people on your behalf; they can even comment on your behalf.
 These actions can be targeted based on specific hashtags or even specific users.

 All of this engagement is intended to boost your following with real people, as opposed to the spam accounts you’re likely to get when you buy Instagram followers.
 It’s an appealing pitch: save time and avoid buying fake followers.
 But you know what they say about things that seem too good to be true.

 That there’s a downside to this approach almost goes without saying.
 That’s why I tested two of these automation services, for three days each (we’ve also tried buying followers, which you can read about here).
 Using my personal Instagram account, I discovered the pitfalls of relying on bots, so you don’t have to.
 While they more-or-less live up to their promises, I wouldn’t recommend them for anyone, especially not brands.
 Here’s why.

 A tale of awkward comments